Neutering

 Female dogs

 Bitches can be speyed before their first season or 3 months after it.
 Traditional speying involves removal of the ovaries and the uterus.
 If dogs are speyed at this time it significantly reduces the risk of them getting mammary cancer as they get older.
 If they are not speyed, as they get older and have more and more seasons their risk of mammary cancer increases massively.
-Mammary cancer is a challenge to treat and can be life threatening and involves multiple surgeries to manage it.
+Mammary cancer is a challenge to treat and can be life threatening and can involve multiple surgeries to manage it.
 Preventing it is far better.

 We now offer keyhole speys which is a game changer for our dogs, Click on this link to find out more.
 Keyhole Spey